 - How Full Is Your Bucket?- Kids learn that being kind to others makes everyone feel happier.

-- Be Kind– This book gives kids a picture of what kindness can look like.
+- Be Kind– This book shows kids what kindness can look like.

 - Kindness Counts– Kids explore the idea of “paying it forward” and what happens when kindness isn’t easy.